ruittenb/mailatt/README.md

 Mailatt is a portable Unix/Linux shell script for sending mail with MIME attachments.

-The Content-Type and Content-Transfer-Encoding are guessed, but can be overruled with command line options.
+It supports command-line specifiable Content-Type and Content-Transfer-Encoding with sensible defaults.
 There is support for HTML mail and non-ASCII character sets.

 ## Building: